Diane Keaton Opens Up About Her Mentally Ill Brother In New Memoir

 Diane Keaton opens up about her mentally ill brother in new memoir

 Diane Keaton's new memoir also explains her brother John was the inspiration for Annie Hall's "Duane" (Christopher Walken,) the on-screen scary brother of Keaton's character.
 Woody Allen wanted to depict what Hall's life was like before struggling with dementia: a talented yet disturbed artist.

 "Over the years people did a lot of measuring of Randy’s mental status, and it all came to naught.
-I wanted to explore the mystery of him," said Keaton, explaining why she decided to write her new memoir.
+I wanted to explore the mystery of him," said Keaton accordigon to Today, explaining why she decided to write her new memoir.

 Diane Keaton's brother wasn't able to get professional help when he was younger